bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 ```

 -----------
 That's all.
+Thanks for reading.
 I [post on LinkedIn](https://www.linkedin.com/in/bendtherules) regularly about more javascript stuff.